oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/includes/input_data_collection_with_exceptions.rst

 .. note::

     The input can be an object of any class derived from ``DataCollection``.
-    The numeric tables in collection can be an object of any class derived from ``NumericTable`` except for ``PackedTriangularMatrix``, ``PackedSymmetricMatrix``, and ``CSRNumericTable``.
+    The numeric tables in the collection can be an object of any class derived from ``NumericTable`` except for ``PackedTriangularMatrix``, ``PackedSymmetricMatrix``, and ``CSRNumericTable``.